Bhutan: Druk Path Trek

 Meals Included: Breakfast, Lunch, Dinner

 We spend the day visiting the most important sites in and around Thimphu, including the Memorial Chorten (built in 1974 to honour the memory of the third king, Jigme Dorji Wangchuk) and Buddha Point (a large Buddha statue on the hillside overlooking Thimphu).
 There are several museums in Thimphu and an art school, while the post office and market are also interesting.
 Above the town is a takin preserve.
 Your leader aims to show you as much as possible in the time available depending on opening times.
-In the late afternoon, we drive to Paro (one-hour drive).

-Alternative itinerary for festival departures: Thimphu/Dechenphug Tshechu Festival - September & October 2024 and October & November 2025.
+Alternative itinerary for festival departures: Thimphu/Dechenphug Tshechu Festival – October and November 2025/2026.

 We spend the whole day experiencing one of the many vibrant festivals in Bhutan.
 During the festivals, the Bhutanese gather to see the monks and lay dancers dressed in colourful brocade and silk costumes, wearing painted masks re-enacting the stories of the religious and lay history of Bhutan through music and dance.
 For several days, there are masked dances, prayer meetings, and a carnival atmosphere as many villagers arrive to meet old friends.
 The Bhutanese all wear their finest national dress for the festival and one of the highlights is the magnificently colourful silks on display.
 Paro and Thimphu are the most popular festivals in Bhutan whereas Dechenphug Tshechu is much smaller.